 Dewey (2014) stated that not all experiences are genuinely or equally educative.
 Current thinking might amplify this and suggest that the learning is likely to be recognized and applied only in so far as the learner actively reflects upon the experience.
 The results of this study are contrary to Salem and Al Dyiar (2014) who investigated the relationship between speaking anxiety and oral fluency of Arab intermediate school students.
 It also investigates the differences between male and female students in speaking anxiety profile and their oral fluency performance.
-Salem and Al Dyiar's (2014) findings indicated that there were statistically significant differences between male and female students.
+Salem and Al Dyiar's (2014) findings indicated that there were statistically significant differences between male and female students in oral fluency in favor of male students.
 Whereas no statistically significant differences were found between male and female students in their speaking anxiety.